moleculerjs/site/source/docs/0.14/actions.md

 ## Action hooks
 Action hooks are pluggable and reusable middleware functions that can be registered `before`, `after` or on `errors` of service actions.
 A hook is either a `Function` or a `String`.
 In case of a `String` it must be equal to service's [method](services.html#Methods) name.

+### Before hooks
+In before hooks, it receives the `ctx`, it can manipulate the `ctx.params`, `ctx.meta`, or add custom variables into `ctx.locals` what you can use in the action handlers.
+If there are any problem, it can throw an `Error`. _Please note, you can't break/skip the further executions of hooks or action handler._

+**Main usages:**
+- parameter sanitization
+- parameter validation
+- entity finding
+- authorization

+### After hooks
+In after hooks, it receives the `ctx` and the `response`.
+It can manipulate or completely change the response.
+In the hook, it has to return the response.

+**Main usages:**
+- property populating
+- remove sensitive data.
+- wrapping the response into an `Object`
+- convert the structure of the response

+### Error hooks
+The error hooks are called when an `Error` is thrown during action calling.
+It receives the `ctx` and the `err`.
+It can handle the error and return another response (fallback) or throws further the error.

+**Main usages:**
+- error handling
+- wrap the error into another one
+- fallback response

 ### Service level declaration
 Hooks can be assigned to a specific action (by indicating action `name`) or all actions (`*`) in service.